romeoflute/Guidomia-SwiftUI/Readme.md

 Another warning is `ForEach<Array<String>, String, Optional<HStack<TupleView<(Text, Text)>>>>: the ID  occurs multiple times within the collection, this will give undefined results!`.
 This is a result of displaying an array of strings.
 These strings are guaranteed to be unique.
 And though I used self as id: id=\.self, this warning occurs.
 This is harmless to the app.

+## Next Task

+I did not have the time to work on the app's Accessibility features.
+I think this is important.

 ## Screenshots

 | Browsing top | Browsing bottom |